Project

 include/prepend satisfiable module dependencies are not satisfied

-Added by mame (Yusuke Endoh) over 11 years ago.
-Updated about 3 years ago.
+Added by mame (Yusuke Endoh) almost 12 years ago.
+Updated over 3 years ago.

 Status: